deepdoctection/deepdoctection/docs/tutorials/Analyzer_Configuration.md

   USE_TESSERACT: True
   USE_DOCTR: False
   USE_TEXTRACT: False
+  USE_AZURE_DI: False
 ```

 ### AWS Textract

 Textract is the AWS OCR solution that can be accessed via an API.
 It is superior to the Open Source solutions.
 This
 is a paid service and requires an AWS account.
 You also need to install `boto3`.
 We refer to the official documentation
 to access the service via API.

 To use the API, credentials must be provided.
 We can either use the AWS CLI with its built-in secret management, or
 set the environment variables at the beginning:

 ```
 AWS_ACCESS_KEY_ID=your-aws-key